 Your internet connection’s quality directly depends on the strength of your Wi-Fi signal.
 If the signal isn’t strong enough, you’ll likely experience slower data speeds, sluggish webpage loading, and even dropped video calls.
 Knowing how to measure your current signal strength and what steps you can take to boost it can make a big difference.

-Top Methods to Accurately Measure Wi-Fi Signal Strength on Any Device
+Best Ways to Measure Wi-Fi Signal Strength on Any Device

-There are plenty of ways to check your Wi-Fi signal strength, ranging from built-in tools on your device to dedicated apps offering detailed analysis.
-Here’s a breakdown of some common methods:
+There are different ways to check your Wi-Fi signal strength, from the basic tools already built into your device to dedicated apps that give you a much closer look at what’s going on.
+Below are some of the most common ways to do it:

 Easy Ways to Check Wi-Fi Signal Strength Using Built-In Tools

-You can start with the Wi-Fi indicator icon on your device — it’s surprisingly informative despite often being overlooked.
-For example, to check your Wi-Fi signal strength on Windows, click the WiFi icon in the lower-right corner of the screen to see a list of available networks.
+You can start with the Wi-Fi icon on your device.
+Most people ignore it, but it actually gives you a quick sense of how strong the connection is.
+On Windows, click the Wi-Fi icon in the lower-right corner of the screen and you’ll see the list of nearby networks.

-For more precise data in Windows, open the Command Prompt by pressing Win + R, typing cmd, and hitting Enter.
-Then run the command:
+If you want something more exact on Windows, open Command Prompt.
+Press Win + R, type cmd, and press Enter.
+Then enter this command:

-On a Mac, hold the Option key and click the Wi-Fi icon in the menu bar.
+On a Mac, hold down the Option key and click the Wi-Fi icon in the menu bar.

-Best Wi-Fi Apps for In-Depth Wireless Signal Analysis
+Best Wi-Fi Apps for Detailed Wireless Signal Analysis

-Download and install the NetSpot application on your Windows laptop, Android device or MacBook.
-The free version is sufficient to get your WiFi signal strength.
+Install NetSpot on your Windows laptop, MacBook, or Android device.
+The free version is enough if your goal is simply to check Wi-Fi signal strength.

 - Signal: This shows the signal strength of each detected network in dBm.
 A higher (closer to zero) value indicates a stronger signal.